rdforte/competitive-programming/README.md

 #### NOT (~)

+The NOT operation ~x produces a number where all bits of x have been inverted.
 Used to invert the bits.
 The formula ~x == -x - 1 holds true.
 In Go there is no ~ operator but we can use XOR.